sm/sm/README.md

 # About

-Bash Deployment & Server Manager (BDSM) is a scripting framework.
+Bash Development & Scripting Management Framework (BDSM) is a... scripting framework! (go figure)

 # Goal